-Maybe it’s a (pathetic) sort of mid-life crisis, but I am hell-bent on removing clutter from my home!
+Maybe it’s part of a midlife crisis, but I am hell-bent on less clutter, more joy in my life these days!

 I have never been happy about the clutter, but recently it’s been bothering me more than ever.
 It’s kind of like the polar opposite of the “nesting” instinct many of us felt when we were preparing for the arrival of a baby.
 Maybe this is an instinctual cleaning out of the soon-to-be-empty nest?